annutt2031/Data-Model_for_Online_Booking_System/README.md

 2. The client enters the phone number and name (patronymic).
 3. The system confirms that the phone is not registered in the system.
 4. The client enters the preferred password.
-5. The system informs the password level (weak, medium, high).
+5. The system announces the password level (weak, medium, high).
 6. The system registers the client, sends SMS to the client about registration with name and login.

 **Alternative scenario:**